gofore/aws-training/docs/08-complete_system/README.md

 - Break CloudFormation template into smaller pieces
 - Versioned jar files or golden images: Launch configuration should be static

 Notes: Currently new ui-instances that are born with autoscale pull the latest jar from S3.
-This means that the "launch configuration" is not static, and every autoscaled instance might be different.
+This means that the "launch configuration" is not idemponent, and every autoscaled instance might be different.

 --